-Named after three rivers, the Kocher-Jagst-Tauber area is located in the north and is the only one specialized in white wines.
-It is divided into the two major locations Kocherberg and Tauberberg.
-The Tauber contributes the section from Tauberzell to Creglingen, the rest belongs to other cultivation areas.
-Predominant soil type is Muschelkalk.
-Well-known wine-growing communities with their individual layers:
+The growing area consists of six areas with 17 large layers and 207 individual layers.
+The area named after three rivers Kocher-Jagst-Tauber is in the north and is the only one specializing in white wines.
+It is divided into two major locations, Kocherberg and Tauberberg.
+The Tauber contributes the section from Tauberzell to Creglingen, the rest belongs to other growing areas.
+The predominant soil type is shell limestone.
+Well-known winegrowing communities with their individual layers:

-By far the largest and most important area of Württembergisch Unterland is divided into the nine major cities of Heuchelberg, Kirchenweinberg, Lindelberg, Salzberg, Schalkstein, Schozachtal, Stauffenberg, Stromberg and Wunnenstein.
-The vineyards are mainly in the middle and lower Neckar valley, as well as heavily fragmented into many small areas east of the Neckar along the tributaries Bottwar, Murr and Schozach.
-The climatic conditions and the soil are slightly different in this area.
-The terrace vineyards on the river bank are characterized by shell limestone, those off Keuper.
-Well-known wine-growing communities with their individual layers are:
+By far the largest and most important area of the Württemberg Unterland is divided into the nine major locations Heuchelberg, Kirchenweinberg, Lindelberg, Salzberg, Schalkstein, Schozachtal, Stauffenberg, Stromberg and Wunnenstein.
+The vineyards are mainly in the middle and lower Neckar valley, as well as severely fragmented in many small areas east of the Neckar along the tributaries Bottwar, Murr and Schozach.
+The climatic conditions and the soils are somewhat different in this area.
+The terrace vineyards on the river bank are characterized by shell limestone, those beyond Keuper.
+Well-known winegrowing communities with their individual layers are: